 My first visit to this pier took place on a sultry summer night in the mid-1970s.
 I was visiting southern California with my family, shepherding my wife and kids to the “must see” tourist spots during the day, and making short excursions to the local piers during the morning and evening hours.
 Much to my surprise, anglers at this pier were using drop-lights to fish.
 These lights consisted of a heavy electrical cord with a plug at one end and a light with a reflector at the other end.
 Fishermen would plug their lights into the electrical outlets located on the pier’s overhead lights.
 They would then lower their cords and lights down so that the drop-lights were just above the surface of the water.
 Inevitably, small fish such as anchovies and smelt were attracted to the lights and would swarm near the top of the water.
 Every so often a larger fish would approach, the small fish would scatter and disappear, and then, a few moments later, fish would reappear.
 Anglers, using light lines and small baits, were catching their share of the larger fish.

-One couple allowed me to share their light and I quickly caught a small sand bass followed by several tom cod (white croaker) and mid-sized queenfish.
+One couple allowed me to share their light and I quickly caught a small sand bass followed by several tomcod (white croaker) and mid-sized herring (queenfish).
 I didn’t have a drop-light but vowed that when I returned, I would bring one with me.
-Unfortunately, I waited too long, the electrical outlets were removed in the ’80s (due, the authorities said, to the fact that the outlets encouraged all-night camping and fires which the campers set to keep warm).
+Unfortunately, I waited too long, the electrical outlets were removed in the ’80s (due, the authorities said, to the fact that the outlets encouraged all-night camping and fires, which the campers set to keep warm).

-An interesting visual attraction is the group of islands which sit a short distance offshore from the pier.
-Island Chaffee, Island White and Island Freeman are artificial islands containing oil drilling equipment.
-However, the islands are sheathed in pastel colored, modernistic walls which cloak their industrial activity.
-Society wants the oil but doesn’t want to see the activity which produces it.
+An interesting visual is the group of “Astronaut Islands” that sit a short distance offshore from the pier.
+Island Chaffee, Island Grissom, Island White and Island Freeman (named for the four astronauts who lost their lives on Apollo I) are artificial islands containing oil-drilling equipment.

-Fish the mid-pier area using a Lucky Lura/Lucky Joe outfit for jacksmelt, topsmelt, walleye surfperch or queenfish.
+Fish the mid-pier area using a Sabiki/Lucky Lura-type bait rig for jacksmelt, topsmelt, walleye surfperch or queenfish.
 If you catch a small queenfish, or even a smelt or small mackerel, remember that they make excellent halibut baits.
 Put the small fish on a live bait leader, sit back, and watch your pole for the light mouthings of the toothy halibut.
 Pay attention and be ready.
 The top spot for the halibut seems to be around the black asphalt section near the middle of the pier.
+Also remember to check the local papers for the times of the grunion runs.
+Halibut follow the little fish into the shallow waters by the pier.

-Out near the end, close to the bait shop, is sometimes a good area for bass (both sand bass and kelp bass) as well as perch.
-Most of the bass seem to hit on anchovies, squid or lures.
-Anglers fishing down around the mussel-covered pilings with mussels (surprise) are sometimes rewarded with good sized buttermouth perch (blackperch), rubberlip perch or pileperch.
+Anglers fishing down around the mussel-covered pilings with mussels (surprise) are sometimes rewarded with good-sized buttermouth perch (blackperch), rubberlip perch, or forktails (pileperch).
 Some years also see good runs of sargo (generally May to July).
 The scrappy grunts, up to about three pounds in weight, love fresh mussels, get positively giddy over live ghost shrimp, and seem to hit best on the bottom near the pilings in the early evening or night hours.

-Fish the outer wings of the pier for pelagics such as bonito and mackerel, as well as barracuda and sharks.
+Fish the outer wings of the pier for pelagics such as bonito and mackerel, barracuda and sharks.
 Use live anchovies when they’re available (generally in the summer months) for the macs, the boneheads and the pencils.
 Unfortunately, most months see a lack of live anchovies.
 Plan #2!
 For the mackerel, fish with strips of squid or pieces of mackerel under a splitshot sinker.
 Bonito splashers will work for the bonito, as will feathers trailing behind a cast-a-bubble.
-Spoons, generally gold colored, when cast at night, may yield a few barracuda during the summer to fall months.
-For the sharks, jig up some live bait (especially Pacific mackerel or jack mackerel) and then fish them on a live bait, sliding leader.
+Spoons, gold colored, when cast at night, may yield a few barracuda during the summer to fall months.

 Horn Shark caught in 2005

-Most of the sharks will be gray sharks (gray smoothhounds), shovelnose sharks (shovelnose guitarfish), leopards (leopard sharks), or pinback sharks (spiny dogfish) but occasionally there will be a large thresher mixed into the action.
-Less common will be blue sharks and sometimes even a bonito shark (mako shark).
-Once every thirty years you’ll also hear of someone latching onto a hammerhead shark and once every thousand years an intrepid angler may hook a white “maneater” shark (why do they only eat men?); most of the latter are still missing in action.
-If you’re satisfied with the smaller sharks, cut mackerel and squid fished on the bottom will yield small smoothies (gray and brown smoothhounds), thornback rays, and bat rays.
+Less common will be blue sharks and sometimes even a bonito shark (mako shark)—a five-foot-long mako being landed in May of ’98.
+About once every thirty years you’ll also hear of someone latching onto a hammerhead shark and once every sexcentenary or so an intrepid angler may hook a white “man-eater” shark (why do they only eat men?); most of the latter are still missing in action.
+If you’re satisfied with the smaller sharks, cut mackerel and squid fished on the bottom will yield small smoothies (gray smoothhounds), thornback rays, bat rays and an occasional skate.
 If seeking out the monsters, be sure to bring a treble-hook gaff, strong line, and a couple of strong friends to hoist your prize up to the pier.